 Going to the Olympics might be a once in a lifetime experience.
 You want to see as much as possible in the short amount of time you have.
 Here are my 5 easy tips to make the most out Olympic travel.

-With the next summer Olympics in Rio less than a year away, I’m sharing my tips from my last Olympic travel on how to make the most out of your Olympic travel.
+With the next winter Olympics in Pyeongchang less than a year away, I’m sharing my tips from my last winter Olympic travel on how to make the most out of your Olympic travel.
 Going to the Olympics might be a dream come true for any sports fanatic and being part of the Olympic dream can be overwhelming at times.

 It’s the biggest sports event in its category and it involves a huge amount of athletes, different nations and volunteers.
 The scale of the event is huge, with sometimes 100 of miles between venues.
 It’s easy to feel overwhelmed when being at the Olympics, but not with my 5 easy tips to make the most out Olympic travel.